karrioapi/karrio/README.md

   </p>
 </p>

-## Introduction

-Purplship is a system for connecting multiple logistics carriers API.

-In addition to providing a unified and simplified interface across logistics carriers APIs, Purplship offers a framework to facilitate the full access of advanced and specific carriers capabilities while simplifying the addition of new carrier APIs.

-With Purplship you can:

-- Integrate one or multiple carriers web services `Canada Post`, `DHL`, `FedEx`, `UPS`, `USPS` ...
-- Use a modern and intuitive, unified API across carriers
-- Achieve a record integration time with a better developer experience

-## Integration

-**Purplship SDK** is ideal

-  - for an integration as a Python library
-  - if you want more control or a partial integration of a selected set of APIs
+Puprlship is a modern development kit that simplifies the integration of shipping carriers services into an app.

+The key features are:

+- **Unified API**: A standardized set of models representing the common shipping data (`Address`, `Parcel`, `Shipment`...)
+- **Intuitive API**: A library that abstracts and unifies the typical shipping API services (`Rating`, `Pickup`, `Tracking`...)
-  - to integrate custom shipping carrier services
+- **Multi-carrier**: Integrate Purplship once and connect to multiple shipping carrier APIs
+- **Custom carrier**: A framework that reduces months of shipping carrier service integration to hours

-For a complete shipping management REST API with a dashboard checkout [purplship-server](https://github.com/PurplShip/purplship-server).
+*For a complete shipping management REST API with a dashboard checkout [purplship-server](https://github.com/PurplShip/purplship-server).*

+## Requirements

+Python 3.7+

-## Quick start
+## Installation

-### Install

 ```bash
 # install purplship core